“Keep

 “Do you know the best thing about snow?
 It muffles your screams.”

-I flipped him round to face me, the knife now curled around his throbbing carotid artery.
-He was shaking violently.
+I flipped him round to face me, the knife now curled

-Even try to cause something I'll disagree with, and I'll cut your spine and leave you to die paralysed in the snow.
-Understand?”
+I'll cut your spine and leave you to die paralysed in the snow.

 The sentry nodded fearfully.
 I removed my hand from his face, still keeping the knife firmly at his neck.

-How did you-”
+“How did you-”

 “Silence.
 I'll be asking the questions.”
 I glanced down his uniform; he'd pissed himself.
 I couldn't restrain a smile but I hid it as a grimace.
 “Hand me your blade.”
 Struggling against the force I applied to his neck, he pulled the knife from his chest strap.
 I snatched and threw it into the blizzard.
 Impatiently, I pulled the MP-443 from his holster.
 Backing away, I told him: “Give me your rifle.”
 Slowly, he slung the AK-74M from his back and threw it on the ground.
 Cautiously, I edged towards the weapon and grabbed it swiftly.
 I removed its magazine and hurled it into the snow.
 By this time I could see that the blizzard was easing up.
 Excellent.
 At this point I brandished a black, leather-bound suitcase I had brought with me, the only weapon apart from my combat knife.